A Travel Price Comparison for Families, Couples, and Backpackers Rotterdam vs. Rome for Attractions, Food, Nightlife, and Backpackers

 Rotterdam is a fun place to experience.
 If you have a weekend, this is a great place to go.
 A weekend is often enough time to do most activities.
 The entire region has so many activities, and you'll want time to do everything.

-You'll find live music and food around the ancient big city of Rome.
+You'll find live music and food around the archeological big city of Rome.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This city offers a variety of activities to choose from.

 Five days in Rotterdam or Rome?